Smooth solutions to the chord log-Minkowski problem: Uniform bounds for principal curvatures

 where $C_4$ depends only on $n$, $C$, $C_1$, $C_2$ and $C_3$.
-Choose a suitable $B$ with satisfying $\tilde{B}>C_{1}$.
+Choose a suitable $\tilde{B}$ with satisfying $\tilde{B}>C_{1}$.
 So \eqref{trb} implies that $\TR b$ is uniformly bounded, it follows that the maximum of radius of principle curvature is uniformly bounded.
-The proof is finished. \end{proof}
+This completes the proof. \end{proof}